Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Experiments

-\textbf{Something-Something (SSv2).} SSv2 \cite{DBLP:conf/iccv/GoyalKMMWKHFYMH17} is a large collection of action video clips with duration ranging from 2 to 6 seconds, recorded at 24 frames per second (fps).
-In our experiments we follow the data split scheme introduced by the dataset developers with a subset of 41 categories.
-There are 56769 video clips for training and 7503 for validation.
-Early action recognition setting is adopted where the model predicts the target action category by observing the first 25\% or 50\% of frames of the action clip.
-We use Top-1 accuracy to measure model performance.
+SSv2 \cite{DBLP:conf/iccv/GoyalKMMWKHFYMH17} is a large collection of action video clips, with duration ranging from 2 to 6 seconds.
+We follow the data split scheme in \cite{DBLP:conf/iclr/WangJYLLF19} for early recognition, with a subset of 41 categories.
+There are a total 56769 video clips for training and 7503 for validation.

-\textbf{EPIC-Kitchens (EK55).} EK55 \cite{atsn} is a large scale egocentric video dataset containing 39596 action (verb-noun pair) annotations from 125 verbs and 352 nouns.
-Videos are captured by 32 subjects in 32 different kitchens.
-The public training set is with 23492 action segments, and 4979 segments for validation.
-All unique verb-noun pairs are considered to be the categories of actions, resulting in a total 2513 action categories.
-Top-5 accuracy of actions across a range of anticipation times is commonly used as the metrics to measure model performance.
-Accuracy and class-aware Top-5 mean recall \cite{furnari2018leveraging} for noun, verb, and action predictions at 1s are also considered for performance comparison.